Foulest/OUST/README.md

 # OUST: Official USA Scraping Tool
-Data scraping tool modeled after the http://officialusa.com website.
+Data scraping tool that scrapes the http://officialusa.com website.

 This repository was a quick project for some fine folks in the privacy industry.